ARUP-NGS/BMFtools/README.md

 >BMFTools is a suite of tools for barcoded reads which takes advantage of PCR redundancy for error reduction/elimination.

 ###What is BMF?
->BMF is a promiscuous acronym with multiple approriate meanings.
+>BMF is a promiscuous acronym with multiple appropriate meanings.
 Primarily:

 |By __Reference__| By __Value__ |
 |---------------|-----------|